neoreuvenla/msc-comp-sci/research proposal/03 Research Design.md

 ## **3.6 The Independent Research Project**

 ### **3.6.0 Reading**
-* *Required: Chapters 3, 4, 7, Projects In Computing And Information Systems: A Student's Guide, Dawson*
+* *Required: Chapters 3-4, 7, 8, Projects In Computing And Information Systems: A Student's Guide, Dawson*
+* *Chapters 1-6, Dissertations and Project Reports: A Step by Step Guide, Cottrell*
 * *Extension: none*

 &emsp;